Best holiday rental deals in Oxford

 You can compare 3,856 unique holiday rentals from 26 providers in Oxford, with prices beginning at £21 per night.
 HomeToGo instantaneously shows the best offers by comparing the listed holiday rentals.

 Recommended holiday lettings in Oxford

-Rent a holiday apartment, home or cottage in Oxford: from £25 per night
+Rent a holiday home, apartment or cottage in Oxford from just £21 per night

 Best holiday homes with a patio or terrace

 Price and Availability Index in Oxford

 This graph displays the average prices for the next twelve months in Oxford.
 The most expensive dates to travel to Oxford are in October (26/10 - 02/11).
 Prices decrease in February to an average of £110 per night (08/02 - 15/02).

 This graph shows the holiday letting availability rate for the next twelve months.
 The week with the least available rentals is in February (08/02 - 15/02), with only 64% of the rentals available.
 In contrast, only 14% of the holiday homes are booked during a week in October (26/10 - 02/11).